Santhosh-M-personal/Pragnova_SMS/README.md

    - Create a PostgreSQL database for transactional data.
    - Update the database connection details in the `.env` file (e.g., database name, username, password).

-2. **MongoDB**:
-   - Set up a MongoDB database for mentor and feedback data.
-   - Update the connection string in the `.env` file.

 ### 5. Initialize the Database Schema